 Johnston Senior Center, 1291 Hartford Avenue * Johnston, RI * 02919

-By sharing our local knowledge and talent, STL hopes this forum will answer the questions you’ve had about your lake!
-So join us for some fun, education and refreshments as we learn more about our lakes and how we can work together to keep them gleaming.
+So join us for some fun, education and refreshments as we learn more about our lakes and how we can work together to keep them healthy.
+Click here for a flyer to share.

 URI Watershed Watch Potluck Breakfast for volunteers and supporters –